SoftInstigate/restheart-website/docs3/Document_validation_with_JSON_schema.md

 ---
-layout: page
+layout: docs
 ---

-# Document validation with JSON schema
+# Validation with JSON schema

 * [Introduction](#introduction)
 * [The Schema Store and Schema resources](#the-schema-store-and-schema-resources)